Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable3.md

 ## Creating a Circuit Diagram (D)

-Finally, you'll need to create a comprehensive circuit diagram detailing how every component of your XY Plotter system will be connected including but not limited to the:
+Finally, you'll need to create a initial circuit diagram detailing how every component of your XY Plotter system will be connected including but not limited to the:

 - [LCD Hat](https://wiki.dfrobot.com/I_O_Expansion_HAT_for_Pi_zero_V1_0_SKU_DFR0604IIC_16X2_RGB_LCD_KeyPad_HAT_1_0_SKU_DFR0514_DFR0603)
 - [Motor Hat](https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/downloads)